 Why do we exist?

 Frye Regional Medical Center is committed to taking into account the unique perspectives of our patients and their families to deliver exceptional care and make our communities healthier.
-To create a forum for patient and family voices to be intentionally heard, our Patient and Family Advocacy Council (PFAC) was formed in 2018 and has been fully active in informing and improving the patient experience.
+To create a forum for patient and family voices to be intentionally heard, our Patient and Family Advisory Council (PFAC) was formed in 2018 and has been fully active in informing and improving the patient experience.
 Some PFAC members have had exceptional experiences with the health system while others, transparently, have not.
 However, every member is dedicated to learning from all the experiences to help improve care and services in meaningful ways that make a direct and positive impact on patient outcomes.

 Who are we?